Shape Poems

-Shape Poems are an unusual form of poetry, in that the arrangement of the poem’s words on the page (or screen) forms a recognisable shape or picture.
-It is common for the poem’s shape to reflect the poem’s theme or subject, but it is not a requirement.
-Some funny shape poems deliberately challenge this convention for humorous effect.
+Shape poems are an unusual form of poetry, in that the arrangement of the poem’s words on the page (or screen) forms a recognisable shape or picture.
+It is common for the poem’s shape to reflect the its theme or subject, but it is not a requirement.
+Some shape poems deliberately challenge this convention for humorous effect.
 So far, so simple.

 It's never simple

 Unfortunately, Americans have decided that shape poems should be called concrete poems.
-I have to say that I prefer the term shape poem, which neatly ties the poem's form to its description, so we'll stick with shape poems.
+I have to say that I prefer the term shape, which neatly ties the poem's form to its description, so we'll stick with it for the time being.

-There are two really quite distinct types of shape poetry, twisted shape poetry and true shape poetry.
+There are two really quite distinct types of shape poetry, twisted and true.
 Twisted shape poems are easier and more fun to write, which makes them ideal for children.
-In the case of twisted shape poems, the words of the poem are written and then simply contorted or twisted to form the desired shape.
+In the case of twisted poems, the words of the poem are written and then simply contorted or twisted to form the desired shape.
 I've turned the opening of the traditional nursery rhyme, Hey Diddle Diddle, into a shape poem so that you can see how the twisting of the words works:

-Some people think that twisted shape poems are a cheat, because the same words can be twisted into almost any shape.
+Some people think that twisted shape poetry is a cheat, because the same words can be twisted into almost any shape.

-I must say I like twisted shape poems, because if you're unhappy with how the poem turns out first time, you can easily untwist the words and twist them into different shapes until you get the result you want.
+I must say I like the twisted form, because if you're unhappy with how the poem turns out first time, you can easily untwist the words and twist them into different shapes until you get the result you want.

 Examples of Twisted Shape Poems